All Episodes

 So Netanyahu is someone who's always been disliked by the Israeli public.

-I mean, three months before October the 7th, I believe it was in July from the top of my uh memory, where there was a huge amount of riots against Netanyahu.
+I mean, three months before October the 7th, I believe it was in July from the top of my memory, where there was a huge amount of riots against Netanyahu.

 And so the argument, the Israeli public's argument against him was that he'd basically made himself into a dictator in Israel.

-And the reason for that move, many argue, was that basically he wanted to use that power to save himself from the criminal charges that had been uh levied against him in Israel.
+And the reason for that move, many argue, was that basically he wanted to use that power to save himself from the criminal charges that had been levied against him in Israel.

 So these riots against Netanyahu happened well before October the 7th.

-The only difference is after October the 7th, they had an additional reason for it, which was as you said, that they want the hostages returned.
+The only difference is after October the 7th, they had an additional reason for it, which was, as you said, that they want the hostages returned.

-Same way Ben Gavia, someone else that he's at issues with, but has had to keep them as part of the government because his government was never based on the majority, and therefore he needed them as part of a coalition.
+Same way Ben Gavia, someone else that he's had issues with, but has had to keep them as part of the government because his government was never based on the majority.

-So this happened well before October the 7th, and then this has continued after the October the 7th, where him and Galant have always been a log aheads, and many of the people writing have always been a lot more pro-Galant compared to Netanyahu.
+And many of the people writing have always been a lot more pro-Galant compared to Netanyahu.

 Now, the argument is that there's different reports.